 Plastic pedals don't belong on the trail

 If your cheap (there are some good ones), plastic pedals aren't cutting it, invest in some new flats or clipless-style pedals.
 There’s plenty of choice in the pedal market, but we’ve compiled a list of the best pedals for mountain biking.

 4. Get a (good) grip

 Your hands are one of your main contact points with the bike, so you want grips that will keep your hands comfortable and in control while you ride.

 Most basic bikes come with basic grips that offer good durability, but rarely great comfort.
 A good grip will reduce chatter and allow a lighter hold on the bar, which in turns leads to better bike handling and less hand fatigue.
 We’re quite fond of the ESI grips for most riding.

-When it comes to traction on the ground, tyre pressure is extremely important.
-Too high a tyre pressure and the tyre will deflect off the surface and cause a loss in traction, but if it's too low you'll likely experience the dreaded pinch flat, or worse – dented rims.
-Learn more about tyre pressure here.
+When it comes to traction on the ground, tire pressure is extremely important.
+If your tire pressure is too high the tires will deflect off the surface and cause a loss in traction, but if it's too low you'll likely experience the dreaded pinch flat, or worse – dented rims.
+Learn more about tire pressure here.

 6. Fit a chainstay protector